Frequently asked questions

 About the school

-St Brelade’s College was established in 1978, so we have almost 40 years of experience in providing a range of quality English programmes.
+St Brelade’s College was established in 1978, so we have 40 years of experience in providing a range of quality English programmes.
 We provide small classes (maximum 9 students) and teaching staff most of whom have over 5 years English teaching experience.

 St Brelade’s College is the only English language school in the Channel Islands accredited by the British Council.
 This means the school is regularly inspected across a wide range of criteria to ensure it meets the high standards required.